-We estimate that the net proceeds we will receive from this offering will be approximately \$45.9 million, at an assumed initial public offering price of \$10.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering costs.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$53.6 million.
-The selling stockholders will receive aggregate net proceeds of approximately \$3.7 million.
-The selling stockholders intend to use the net proceeds to them from the sale of shares of common stock to repay the outstanding principal of and unpaid accrued interest on loans from us and to pay the related tax liability.
-As a result, we will receive approximately \$2.7 million of the aggregate net proceeds from the sale of common stock by the selling stockholders.
+We estimate that the net proceeds we will receive from this offering will be approximately \$32.9 million, at an assumed public offering price of \$23.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering costs.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$49.4 million.
+The selling stockholders will receive aggregate net proceeds of approximately \$76.9 million, after deducting estimated underwriting discounts and commissions.
+We will not receive any proceeds from the sale of shares of common stock by the selling stockholders.

-The principal purposes of this offering are to obtain additional capital, establish a public market for our common stock and facilitate our future access to public capital markets.
 We intend to use the net proceeds to us from this offering for general corporate purposes and working capital requirements.
-We may use a portion of the net proceeds to us for leasehold improvements at our new corporate headquarters and manufacturing facility, which improvements we expect will total approximately \$25.0 million through the third quarter of 2004.
 We may also use a portion of the net proceeds to us to fund possible investments in, or acquisitions of, complementary businesses, products or technologies or establishing joint ventures.
 We have no current agreements or commitments with respect to any investment, acquisition or joint venture, and we currently are not engaged in negotiations with respect to any investment, acquisition or joint venture.
 Pending their ultimate use, we intend to invest the net proceeds to us from this offering in short-term, interest-bearing, investment grade securities.

-The amount and timing of what we actually spend for these purposes may vary significantly and will depend on a number of factors, including our future revenue and cash generated by operations and the other factors described in "Risk Factors."
-Therefore, we will have broad discretion in the way we use the net proceeds to us.
+The amount and timing of what we actually spend for these purposes may vary significantly and will depend on a number of factors, including our future revenues and cash generated by operations and the other factors described in "Risk Factors."
+Therefore, we will have broad discretion in the way we use the net proceeds to us from this offering.